Quick Overview

 • Ways to earn bonus cash back

-• Synergy with other cards in the program
+• Synergy with other credit cards in the program

 These are all important and should be considered when choosing any kind of credit card, especially if you plan on maximizing your spend by having more than one rewards card.

-Here are a few of the best 1.5% back credit cards in the market right now:
+Here are a few of our top picks for best 1.5% back credit cards from our partners:

 Are there cards that are better than 1.5% cash back?